 Her repertory also includes Balanchine’s Agon (1st pas de trois), Coppélia, “Diamonds,” “Emeralds,” “Rubies,” Serenade, Stravinsky Violin Concerto, Symphony in C, Tarantella, and Theme and Variations; Cranko’s Onegin; Fokine’s Petrouchka; Forsythe’s Artifact Suite and The Vertiginous Thrill of Exactitude; Kudelka’s The Ruins Proclaim the Building Was Beautiful; McGregor’s Borderlands; Morris’ Maelstrom and Sandpaper Ballet; Neumeier’s The Little Mermaid; Possokhov’s The Rite of Spring; Robbins’ The Concert and West Side Story Suite; and Thatcher’s Stone and Steel.

-As a guest artist, De Sola performed Balanchine’s Tarantella, Elo’s Double Stop, and Le Corsaire pas de deux, and Double Stop at the International Ballet Gala 2014: World Ballet Superstars in Kuala Lumpur, Malaysia, in August 2014; the pas de deux from Le Corsaire with Taras Domitro at the World Ballet Competition Gala in 2013; and Balanchine’s Apollo and Caniparoli’s Ibsen’s House with Tiit Helimets and Company in Estonia in 2011.
+As a guest artist, De Sola performed Balanchine’s Tarantella, Elo’s Double Stop, and Le Corsaire pas de deux at the International Ballet Gala: World Ballet Superstars in Kuala Lumpur, Malaysia, in August 2014; the pas de deux from Le Corsaire with Taras Domitro at the World Ballet Competition Gala in 2013, and Balanchine’s Apollo and Caniparoli’s Ibsen’s House with Tiit Helimets and Company in Estonia in 2011.